 7. Wildcard teams may be changed if the two teams played each other in preliminary rounds.

 8. (PLACEMENT OF THE WILD CARD TEAMS IS AT THE DISCRETION OF THE TOURNAMENT COMMITTEE, there is no actual seeding of wildcards)

 TIES DURING CHAMPIONSHIP OR PLAYOFF GAMES are settled by 2 x 5-minute overtime periods, overtimes must be played too completion.
 No Golden Goal or Silver Goal allowed.
 Both periods will be played in duration.
 If a tie still exists, penalty kicks will take place, rule #12 5 will not apply.
 Players taking penalty kicks must be players that were on the field when the whistle blew to end over time.

 Penalty kick elimination: When semi-final and final matches are still tied after overtime the FIFA laws of the game for Penalty Kicks apply.
 Only players on the field at the end of the second overtime period are eligible for penalty kicks.
 Coin flip will determine who will go first (visiting team calls).
 Five penalty kickers per team.
 The most goals scored after five Penalty Kicks apply.
 Only players on the field at the end of the second overtime period are eligible for penalty kicks.
 Coin flip will determine who will go first (visiting team calls).
 Five penalty kickers per team.
 The most goals scored after five kicks for each team wins the game.
 If the score remains tied, teams will alternate shooters until there is an unmatched goal between the teams.
 After all eligible players on the field of play have taken kicks; teams will start with their first kickers again and in the same order.

 *The Tournament Committee reserves the right to shorten or eliminate overtime periods in order to keep games on time.

-The tournament will follow US Soccer’s position statement that indicates when lightening is seen, the tournament will count the time until thunder is heard.
+Inclement Weather Policy The tournament will follow US Soccer’s position statement that indicates when lightning is seen, the tournament will count the time until thunder is heard.
 If this time is thirty seconds or less, seek shelter.
 Wait thirty minutes or more after hearing the last thunder before resuming activities.

 Weather issues and final games: If weather does not permit the final game from being played and there are no other options to move game to a playable location that is agreed upon by both teams then Co-champions will be awarded.